Paul was a line cook at a sports bar when his roommate and landlord, Cordell, shot him.

 With Percocet to ease his pain, Paul was initially able to keep his job as a line cook.
 He managed with the help of other kitchen staff for a week, but became a liability during busy nights.
 With his permanently clenched left hand, he could still hold the fryer, but he couldn’t do basic things like open jars or lift boxes.
 His friends on staff picked up the slack for as long as they could, but once service started slowing down considerably, Paul was let go.

 Paul was one of nine gunshot victims in Philadelphia I interacted with weekly for almost two years beginning in January 2010 as part of an ethnographic study I was conducting.
 I use the term “victim” throughout because this is how participants referred to themselves.
-Thirty-eight of the 40 participants identified as black or African-American.
+Thirty-eight of the 40 people I initially interviewed identified as black or African-American.
 One identified as white and one as Latin American.
 Their ages ranged from 18 to 60; the median age was 24.
-All but three of the participants were men.
+All but three were men.

 I spent time with Paul at homeless shelters; I attended his meetings with social workers; I also spent time with him in his old neighbourhood, which was located next to one of Philadelphia’s largest and most racially segregated housing projects.
 By the time he reached adulthood, Paul had witnessed the shooting murders of 11 close friends, family members and acquaintances.
 Although he had grown up immersed in street culture, Paul was not dealing drugs when he got shot.
 He had left this life behind and often remarked that he did not miss the stress and anxiety that came with drug dealing.